 Gateway Station is the centrepiece of Pittsburgh’s 1.2-mile light rail extension.
 The Light / Motion Collaborative produced a transparent urban room from which to experience the city.

-Collaboration with the architect and installers allowed for a design which minimised glass thickness by removing the need for bolted connection creating a delicate glass surface uninterrupted by exterior surface connections.
-John Conti, architecture critic of The Pittsburgh Tribune-Review, exclaims, “Rarely has a hole in the ground been elaborated so well!”
+Collaboration with the architect and installers ensured a design that minimised glass thickness by removing the need for bolted connection, creating a delicate glass surface uninterrupted by exterior surface connections.
+John Conti, architecture critic of The Pittsburgh Tribune-Review, exclaimed, “Rarely has a hole in the ground been elaborated so well!”